YoussefHassanien/YoussefHassanien/README.md

 ## 🚀 About Me

-I'm a Biomedical and Healthcare Data Engineering student at Cairo University Faculty of Engineering who is passionate about software development and love creating innovative solutions and exploring new technologies.
-I enjoy tackling complex problems and turning ideas into reality through code.
+I'm a Biomedical and Healthcare Data Engineering student at Cairo University Faculty of Engineering who is passionate about software development and currently seeking for summer internships or part-time opportunities.

 ## 🛠️ Technologies & Tools